 The History & Legends Of Faithlegg

 A Norman named Strongbow landed in the harbour in 1170 and this was followed by the arrival of Henry II in October 1171.
-Legend has it that Henry’s fleet numbered 600 ships and one of the merchants who donated to the flotilla was a Bristol merchant named Aylward.
-He was handsomely rewarded with the granting of 7000 acres of land centred in Faithlegg.
+Legend has it that Henry’s fleet numbered six hundred ships and one of the merchants, who donated to the flotilla, was a Bristol merchant named Aylward.
+He was handsomely rewarded with the granting of seven thousand acres of land centred in Faithlegg.
 The family lived originally in a Motte and Baily enclosure the remains of which is still to be seen.
-This was followed by Faithlegg Castle and the 13th century church in the grounds of the present Faithlegg church dates from their era too.
-The family ruled the area for 500 years until they were dispossessed in 1649 by the armies of Oliver Cromwell.
-The property was subsequently granted to a Cromwellian solider, Captain William Bolton.
+Followed by Faithlegg Castle and the 13th century church in the grounds of the present Faithlegg church dates from their era too.
+The family ruled the area for five hundred years until they were dispossessed in 1649 by the armies of Oliver Cromwell.
+The property was subsequently granted to a Cromwellian soldier, Captain William Bolton.

 The Roseville Rooms – Dining Room